 She got within ten feet of the strange, overgrown rock garden before stopping, because though she had the urge to enter it and look around, that old superstitious fear caused by peer pressure forced her to hesitate.

-She did not like to be bullied by superstition, something she had always considered ridiculous, but she noticed something that would normally be impossible without major cooperation from numerous people, and this only added to her hesitation.
+She did not like to be bullied by superstition, something she had always considered ridiculous, but then she noticed something that would normally be impossible without major cooperation from numerous people, and this only added to her hesitation.

 “What the…?” she breathed out.